SKThakur0401/Notes-API/README.md

-#EXPRESS API : For login/signup  & CRUD operations for notes
+#EXPRESS API for
+  -Login/sign-up with token generation for authorization -API can be used to perform CRUD operations on data -Data would be stored in mongoDB